tamb/domponent/README.md

 * `propsDidUpdate`

 ### Stateless Components
-Extends the `Exponent` class to has a component that purely has props
+Extend the `Exponent` class to has a component that purely has props
 ```
+import { Exponent } from 'domponent'

 class StatelessThing extends Exponent{
   constructor(el){
     super(el);
   }
 }
 ```
+You will then only have access to:
+* `propsWillUpdate`
+* `propsDidUpdate`

+__why `Exponent`??
+Because it simply expounds or interprets the data that it is given.
+And it sounds like Component.

 ### `Init` function
 This function creates the app and registers all the components.
 This takes a `config` object as required argument: